yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 >After careful consideration, I believe that **while these problems are severe and caused by large-scale factors, individual actions, when multiplied, can play a meaningful role in creating a sustainable future.**

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is **that I notice serious pollution problems every day in my city.**
+>
+>To be specific, **the air quality is often poor, especially during winter when many people burn coal for heating.
+I also see a lot of plastic waste in rivers and on streets, and many people still throw trash anywhere they want.** For instance, **when I walk to school, I often see the sky covered with thick smog, and I have to wear a mask to protect myself from breathing dirty air.**
+>
+>Another significant factor that supports my position is **that these problems are mainly caused by our modern lifestyle and lack of environmental awareness.**
+>
+>This can be seen in **how people buy too many things they don't really need, use cars instead of walking or biking, and many factories still pollute water and air to save money.** A clear example of this is **that most people in my neighborhood drive cars even for very short trips, and many stores still give out plastic bags for everything, creating huge amounts of unnecessary waste.**

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend could lead to **serious health problems for everyone, especially children and elderly people.
+Climate change will also make extreme weather more common, affecting food production and making life harder for future generations.**
+>
+>Of course, we should also acknowledge that **big companies and governments need to make the biggest changes, and individual efforts might seem small compared to industrial pollution.** However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of **the daily pollution I observe** and **the lifestyle choices that cause these problems**, I maintain my position that **we all have a responsibility to protect our environment, even if our individual actions seem small.**
+>
+>Therefore, the path forward is not to simply accept or reject **environmental responsibility**, but to **start with simple changes like using less plastic, walking or biking more, saving electricity at home, and properly sorting our garbage.
+We should also support businesses that care about the environment.** It is crucial that we focus on maximizing our positive impact while actively reducing our environmental footprint.

 <h2 id="topic_10"></h2>

 ##### T10: Online education is getting more and more popular all over the world.
 Do you think it will replace on-campus education one day?
 Why or why not?

-> [!note] 背景与观点（Context & Claim）
+>[!note] 背景与观点（Context & Claim）
 >
-> The issue of **whether online education will replace traditional on-campus education** has become a major point of discussion recently, reflecting a significant trend in our education system.
+>The issue of **whether online education will replace traditional on-campus education** has become a major point of discussion recently, reflecting a significant trend in our education system.
 >
-> This topic is complex, with various viewpoints and potential impacts.
+>This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
-> After careful consideration, I believe that **online education will not completely replace the on-campus experience, but will instead evolve into an essential and complementary tool within a hybrid learning model.**
+>After careful consideration, I believe that **online education will not completely replace the on-campus experience, but will instead evolve into an essential and complementary tool within a hybrid learning model.**

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is **that online education lacks the important human connections and social experiences that make college special.**
+>
+>To be specific, **while you can learn facts and skills online, it's much harder to build friendships, work in teams, or get personal guidance from teachers through a computer screen.** For instance, **a chemistry student might watch lab experiments online, but they can't actually touch the equipment or work with classmates to solve problems together, which are key parts of real learning.**
+>
+>Another significant factor that supports my position is **that online education actually works best when it's combined with traditional classroom learning.**
+>
+>This can be seen in **how many successful online courses now include live video calls, group projects, and even occasional in-person meetings.
+Students can watch lectures at home but still meet with classmates for discussions.** A clear example of this is **that during COVID-19, the most effective schools didn't just move everything online - they found creative ways to mix online tools with real human interaction.**

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend could lead to **a future where education becomes more flexible and accessible to people everywhere, but we still keep the valuable parts of campus life that help students grow as complete human beings.**
+>
+>Of course, we should also acknowledge that **online education has made learning much more convenient and affordable for many people who couldn't attend traditional colleges before.** However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of **the importance of human connections in learning** and **the success of combining online and offline methods**, I maintain my position that **the future of education lies in smart combination of both approaches rather than one completely replacing the other.**
+>
+>Therefore, the path forward is not to simply accept or reject **online education**, but to **use technology to make learning better while keeping the social and personal parts of traditional education that are so important for student development.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_15"></h2>

-##### T15: The U.S. government’s recent tariff threats have sparked widespread criticism.
+##### T15: The U.S. government's recent tariff threats have sparked widespread criticism.
 What is your comment on the recent tariff war?
 How does it impact the U.S. and China?

 >[!note] 背景与观点（Context & Claim）
 >